yasis12/weekend-salary-calculator/INSTRUCTIONS.md

 Stretch | optional, stretches your understanding and may require additional research

 ## Assignment Submission
-Check in your repo, then turn in your work via the Prime Academy Assignment Application at [http://primeacademy.io](http://primeacademy.io), as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the Prime Portal, as usual and don't hesitate to hit up the Slack channel as needed!